 We set up camp just below the Alta Canyon.
 We can gather around the campfire and talk about the incredible nature we have experienced and the huge and majestic Canyon we have just paddled down.
 Many may need the night for the experience to sink in so that we don’t run out of things to talk about during breakfast.
 We then paddle further down the river and hopefully experience the eccentric salmon fishing that takes place in the Alta River.

 The trip ends at Sorrisniva or Bollo, roughly 25 km further down river.
 We expect to be back in Alta between 16.00 and 18.00 (4-6pm), but this time may be adapted to suit your plans.

 Nature and animal life

-The upper reaches of the Alta River take us through Alta Canyon, a rare natural gem best enjoyed from a gently flowing canoe.
-Few people make it up here, apart from those who have the opportunity to fish here.
-Further down the valley, the landscape is dominated by forested, cultural and agricultural areas.
+The upper reaches of the Alta River take us through Alta Canyon, a rare natural gem best enjoyed from a silently flowing canoe.
+Few people make it up here, apart from those who can fish here.
+Further down the valley, the landscape is dominated by forest, cultural and agricultural areas.
 Paddling in a canoe provides a close-up encounter with the animal life, such as white-tailed sea eagles, various duck species and, if you’re lucky, the king of the forest, the moose.

 A culinary journey

 The trip down the river is also a culinary experience.
 We aspire to serve good food, preferably grilled over an open fire on the riverbank.
 Dishes based on reindeer, king crab, salmon and berries are among those prepared over the open fire, depending on the season.
 Lunch and dinner on day one and breakfast and lunch on day two are included in the tour price.
 We recommend participants to eat a solid breakfast before setting off on this trip.